ofiwg/libfabric/man/fi_endpoint.3.md

 This call is used to open a shareable transmit context.
-See fi_tx_context call under the SCALABLE ENDPOINTS section for details on the transit context attributes.
+See fi_tx_context call under the SCALABLE ENDPOINTS section for details on the transmit context attributes.
 The exception is that endpoints attached to a shared transmit context must use a subset of the transmit context attributes.
 This is opposite of the requirement for scalable endpoints.